 The Browning/FN short extractor, push feed action was introduced by Browning when the FN/Mauser action became too expensive to manufacture for the Browning High Power rifle.
 It is a Belgian made, push feed action that retains as many of the features of the previous FN/Mauser 98 action as possible.
 Browning rifles with this action are still reasonably available on the used market, but they tend to be expensive.
 The thing to do is to look for a rifle with a split stock or a rusted bore from which the action can be salvaged.

 The recently discontinued Sako 75 (manufactured in Finland) has been replaced by the Model 85 action.
 The Sako 75 uses a three locking lug bolt head that allows a shorter 70-degree bolt rotation compared to conventional two locking lug designs.
 Actions were manufactured in five configurations to fit a variety of cartridges from the .222 Remington to the .375 H&H Magnum and were sold separately.

 If you are going to spring for a custom-built hunting rifle, these are good actions to consider building it around.
-I have listed them in my personal order of preference, but I have no quarrel with anyone whose opinion differs.
-Probably the majority of bespoke rifle customers over the years have chosen the Mauser 98 action over all others and I certainly cannot argue with that.
+Probably a plurality of bespoke rifle customers from around the world have, over the years, chosen the Mauser 98 type action over all others.
+I cannot argue with that.
+In the US, the controlled feed Winchester Model 70 has been and remains very popular with bespoke rifle makers.
 These are all fine actions and you cannot go wrong with any of them.